mlesniak/rust-raycaster/README.md

 # Overview

-Raycaster in Rust, i.e. "your own 3D engine" just using primite `SDL::Canvas::draw_line` functions and math (and currently easing my life for the blue background texture, see TODO below).
+Raycaster in Rust, i.e. "your own 3D engine" just using primitive `SDL::Canvas::draw_line` functions and math (and currently easing my life for the blue background texture, see TODO below).

+Code is currently a mess since it's in active refactoring and development and I'm still learning Rust (and SDL2).

 ![Animation](animation.gif)